Ashley Ballantyne, PhD

 My background is in the ecological and earth sciences and I am curious about the interactions between Earth's climate and biology over a range of scales.
 My research seeks to gain insight into factors regulating Earth's climate in the past as well as factors limiting CO2 uptake in the future.
 Earth's climate and biogeochemical cycles are inextricably linked and I find this fascinating.

 I am a spatial ecologist and conservation scientist with a particular interest in bridging the gap between science and management.
-I hold a PhD in Earth Sciences (Colorado State University) and completed postdoctoral research with the National Center for Ecological Analysis and Synthesis (NCEAS, UC Santa Barbara).
-I am currently working with the Montana IOE to conduct a climate impact assessment for forested lands in Montana.
-I am interested in using spatial and statistical models to inform conservation planning, working at the nexus of human-environment interactions.
+I hold a PhD in Earth Sciences (Colorado State University) where I participated as an NSF-IGERT fellow.
+I am currently the coordinator for UM BRIDGES an NSF graduate research training program at UM.

 Zhihua Liu PhD, Research Scientist

 My research aims to understand the interactions among vegetation dynamics, wildfire, and climate change at large spatiotemporal scales.
 My research relies heavily on quantitative geospatial methods, including geographic information systems, remote sensing, geospatial statistics, and development and application of spatially-explicit process models.
 I have a Ph.D. from the Institute of Applied Ecology, Chinese Academy of Sciences (2010).
 Before moving to University of Montana, I worked as assistant professor at Institute of Applied Ecology, Chinese Academy of Sciences and Postdoctoral Researcher at Geospatial Sciences Center of Excellence, South Dakota State University.
-I am currently working on understanding terrestrial ecosystem carbon exchange and its relation to disturbances in North America.
+I am currently working as a research scientist with NTSG at UM.

 Andrew Hursh, MSc graduated